Penn Provost’s

 The Provost’s Postdoctoral Fellowships and CHOP’s Postdoctoral Fellowships are competitive programs intended to increase the diversity of the academic research community at the University of Pennsylvania and Children’s Hospital of Philadelphia (CHOP).
 While the Penn and CHOP programs have a common application form, they are independently funded and have separate review processes.

-Both organizations seek to attract promising researchers and educators from different backgrounds, races, ethnic groups, and other diverse populations whose life experiences, research experiences and employment backgrounds will contribute significantly to their academic missions.
+Both organizations seek to attract promising researchers and educators from all backgrounds whose life experiences and perspectives, research experiences, and employment backgrounds will contribute significantly to their academic missions.

 For additional information on the CHOP diversity fellowship program, click here